 - Does the transfer fee exemption appear correct?
 Generally, exemptions 2 and 8m apply when the transfer type is a sale and an exemption is taken.

-When ready to "Add recording information to an eRETR filing"
+"Add recording information to an eRETR filing"

 - Visit DOR's eRETR website at